 Also I'll fiddle a little around the iptables rules to have full network control.

-If you have any troubles or suggesting you can always contact me.
+If you have any problems or would like to make any suggestions, you can always contact me.